cloudnative-pg/charts/charts/cluster/docs/runbooks/CNPGClusterHighReplicationLag.md

 Meaning
 -------

-This alert is triggered when the replication lag of the CNPG cluster is too high.
+This alert is triggered when the replication lag of the CNPG cluster exceed `1s`.

 Impact
 ------